 December is the hardest month to maintain a healthy lifestyle and exercise regimen.
 With a drastic change in habits, a mountain of tempting, rich food and so much to do it's easy to let things slide.
 Then when January comes around it all seems so much harder.
 What’s the best way to make sure you stay on track?
 How do you keep motivated over Christmas, stick to your goals and be a little bit healthier into the New Year?

-It's no good saying to yourself that you're going to the gym to 'get fit'.
-How do you know when you've done it?
-Pretty soon you'll feel like the whole thing is getting you nowhere and you’ll end up losing enthusiasm.
+It's no good saying that you're going to stick to the gym over December, you need a plan to make sure that happens.
+Without a plan you'll let stuff slide.
+Pretty soon you'll get distracted and forget that commitment you made.
 You need something to strive for that you can measure.
 If you were driving to the seaside for the weekend you'd know how to get there.
 In fact you'd make sure of it.
 If you drove off without a map or no idea where your hotel was you'd never get there.
 With a specific, measurable goal you know where you going.
 You'll have a clear idea how you're going to get there and, most importantly, you'll know when you've done it.

 Choose a goal that may only take you a few weeks to achieve and not to difficult to do.
 Then, when you've got there you’ll feel great about yourself and ready to set another goal.
 By looking at the big picture (e.g. losing a few stones) it seems so far away that you’re more likely to lose enthusiasm and give up.
 Remember the bigger your goal is the harder it will be to achieve and the longer it will take.

 The Accumulator provides you with a realistic goal from day one.
 Whatever your motivation is for starting in the first place, The Accumulator workouts and the healthy eating plan will make sure you stay there with daily, weekly and monthly targets.